Common Information, Matroid Representation, and Secret Sharing for Matroid Ports: Classification of Matroids on 8 Points

 By taking into account the results in~\cite{DFZ09} about linear rank inequalities derived from the common information property, one may expect that there are Ingleton-compliant matroids that are not CI-compliant.
 As a consequence of the results in Sections~\ref{pt:the39} and~\ref{pt:folded}, a matroid on $8$ points is $1$-CI-compliant if and only if it is Ingleton-compliant.
 Mayhew and Royle~\cite{MaRo08} found out that every matroid on $9$ points that is not Ingleton-compliant contains a minor on $8$ points with the same property.
 By solving Linear Programming Problem~\ref{ci4rep} for many matroids on $9$ points from the database~\cite{RoMaDatabase}, we found $171$ sparse paving matroids of rank $5$ on $9$ points that are Ingleton-compliant but not CI-compliant.
 All 171 matroids are listed in Table~\ref{tab:ICnoCI9point}.

 One of those examples is the tic-tac-toe matroid, which is described in Section~\ref{sec:SSSforMatrPort}.
 It was shown to be non-linearly representable by Alfter and Hochst\"attler~\cite{AlHo95}.
 Actually, they proved that it does not satisfy the so-called \emph{generalized Euclidean intersection property}, and the same proof can be used to show that it is not CI-compliant.
 It is not known whether the tic-tac-toe matroid is algebraic or not.
 By solving Linear Programming Problem~\ref{ak4almentr}, we checked that it is $1$-AK-compliant.
 We did not find among the other $170$ examples any matroid that is not $1$-AK-compliant but, due to computational limitations, our exploration was incomplete.
 Of course, the dual matroids of those $171$ matroids are not folded linear.
 Nevertheless, we checked that they are $1$-CI-compliant and hence, by Proposition~\ref{st:CI2AK}, also $1$-AK-compliant.
+In addition, we note that, using different techniques, 62 of them were found to be non-algebraic matroids by Bollen~\cite{Bollen18}.